-Spotter, a dx spotting gadget for vista
+Spotter, a dx spotting gadget for Windows

 The Spotter Sidebar Gadget for Microsoft Windows Vista provides you with quick desktop access to DX Spotting information provided by DX Summit.
 The DX Summit web site offers you a variety of data sets to display, and so does Spotter.
 For any given dataset, Spotter will display the latest 6 spots.
-In addition to just listing the latest six spots, you can enter a callsign in the callsign field and Spotter will look for spots for that particular callsign in the current dataset.
+In addition to just listing the latest six spots, you can enter a callsign in the callsign field and Spotter will look for spots for that particular callsign.
 This is handy if you're waiting for a certain DX station to hit the airwaves on a particular band.
 A so called flyout window is available to show all spots besides the 6 shown in the Spotter window.
 The spots are updated every two minutes.

 After installation of Spotter, it will appear in the Sidebar of Windows Vista.
 On the right hand side of the picture below, it's right above the clock.
 You can move the gadget anywhere in the Sidebar, or even drag it onto the desktop.
 If for some reason you removed Spotter from the Sidebar or the Desktop, you can enable it again through the Gadget Picker, shown on the left side:

 At the bottom of the Spotter gadget you will find a box which allows you to enter a callsign.
 It also contains two buttons in the form of a magnifying glass and the letters "DX".
 The "DX" button will take you to the main DX Summit website and clicking the magnifying glass will start the search for a callsign you entered in the callsign box.